Industrial overcapacity can enable seasonal flexibility in electricity use: Methods

 \subsection{Aluminum demand projections}

-Our objective is to project China’s primary aluminum demand for the coming decades, which requires projecting both total aluminum demand and the future supply of recycled aluminum.
+Our objective is to project China's primary aluminum demand for the coming decades, which requires projecting both total aluminum demand and the future supply of recycled aluminum.
 Our methodology is based on the assumption that per capita aluminum in-use stock tends to saturate as the economy develops, a common approach for projecting the demand for metal raw materials like steel and aluminum~\citep{song_mapping_2020, li_analysis_2022}.
-To obtain historical aluminum in-use stock data, which is not explicitly tracked in official statistics, we sourced historical aluminum production data from the China Statistical Yearbook.
+To obtain historical aluminum in-use stock data, we sourced historical aluminum production data from the China Statistical Yearbook.
 We then calculated the aluminum stock by accumulating historical production and accounting for product retirement.
-Specifically, using China’s primary and secondary aluminum production data from 1993 to 2023 and assuming that the lifespan of aluminum products follows a Weibull distribution, we calculated the annual aluminum in-use stock up to 2024.
-Next, we input this data into the EnergyPathways model~\citep{Farid2024}, a mature, open-source software for forecasting various types of demand, which has been used in the Net-Zero America~\citep{larson2020net} and Net-Zero Australia~\citep{mccall2025topical} projects.
-Using the stock-based method, with the projected population by~\citet{chen_provincial_2020} as the driver, we selected logistic regression as the extrapolation curve for future aluminum demand.
-The saturation level is set differently for various scenarios, as detailed in Supplementary Note 1.
+Specifically, using China's primary and secondary aluminum production data from 1993 to 2023 and assuming that the lifespan of aluminum products follows a Weibull distribution, we calculated the annual aluminum in-use stock up to 2024.
+Next, we input this data into the EnergyPathways (EP) model~\citep{Farid2024}, a mature, open-source software for forecasting commodity demands in energy systems, which has been used in high-profile studies such as the Net-Zero America~\citep{larson2020net} and Net-Zero Australia~\citep{mccall2025topical} projects.
+The choice of EP is motivated by its proven capability to model future product demand.
+Using the stock-based saturation method and projected future population from~\citet{chen_provincial_2020}, we used logistic regression (S-curve fitting) to extrapolate future aluminum demand.
+This approach is well-suited for our study as it captures the decline in primary metal consumption due to slowing population growth, despite continuing economic growth.
 The EP model projects the annual aluminum stock, total aluminum demand, and retired aluminum products (the available scrap in that year) up to 2060.
 The calculation formula is as follows: